apache/apisix/docs/en/latest/discovery/nacos.md

 }'
 ```

-The format response as below:
+The formatted response as below:

 ```json
 {